james-collapse/tidal-ofx-example/README.md

 # vowel "a _ e i"
 ```

-The brightness of the circle should change, and you should see the vowel character appear in the upper left corner.
+The brightness of the circle should change in time with the pattern, and you should see the `vowel` value appear in the upper left corner.

 For more information about setting up OSC targets, see the [TidalCycles OSC documentation](http://tidalcycles.org/docs/configuration/MIDIOSC/osc/).